garethlamb/animal_classifier_pipeline/README.md

 page.

-This program was tested on outputs from MegaDetector v5.0A (MDv5a) and thus may not work for other version of MegaDetector.
+This program was tested on outputs from MegaDetector v5.0A (MDv5a) and thus may not work for other versions of MegaDetector.
 Additionally, the detector requires the installation of Anaconda and the packages, YOLOv5 and ai4eutils, however details of that can be found on their guide.